Kinetic energy driven stripe formation and pairing in repulsive electronic systems: A Bond centered stripe in the antiferromagnet

 In order to understand why a system would want to form such a stripe, we make the theoretical assumption that the system starts out with an antiphase boundary as shown in Fig. \ref{figure: AF with a domain wall without holes}.
 Theoretically, one can force such a system by imposing suitable boundary conditions.
 If the system is \( L \) sites long, this will entail an energy penalty of, approximately, \( 2LJ_{z} \).
 Introducing holes into this system will reduce the energy of this ferromagnetic seam and ameliorate matters.

 Topologically, stripes are not literally domain walls in an antiferromagnet (whose spins $\vec{S}$ are continuous variables and {\em not} Ising like) but rather topological excitations of the antiferromagnet known as skyrmions.
 As noted by Wilczek and Zee \cite{wilzee} and later incorporated by others in rather novel theories, e.g. Wiegmann \cite{paul}, skyrmions in an antiferromagnet are cylindrical domains separating N{\'e}el states shifted by half a period.
 We note that topologically, stripes are identical to skyrmions stretched out to form domain walls spanning the entire lattice.
 Berry phase effects in the antiferromagnet associated with domain wall stripes can give rise to exotic statistics similar to that of skyrmions in 2+1 dimensions- as suggested by extending the results of \cite{wilzee} to our domain walls.
+Subsequent the initial appearance of our work \cite{us2002}, further illuminating investigations modeled magnetic order and fluctuations via an analysis of coupled two leg ladders \cite{konik}.